 Considerations:

-- Cranksets are not as easy to swap out as say a pedal or rear wheel.
-This makes moving the power meter between bikes more work
+• Cranksets are not as easy to install or swap out as say a pedal or crank arm.
+This makes installing the power meter and moving it between bikes more difficult

 Advantages: